Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models: Experiments

 \paragraph{Effect of ViT block number.}

-To explore to what extent the predictive ability is required to benefit the generative process, we vary the number of ViT blocks $M$ in the predictive stream from $M = 0$ (i.e., vanilla diffusion) to $M = 12$, while keeping the number of DiT blocks in the generative stream fixed.
+To assess the extent of predictive ability required to benefit the generative process, we vary the number of ViT blocks $M$ in the predictive stream from $M = 0$ (i.e., vanilla diffusion) to $M = 12$, while keeping the number of DiT blocks in the generative stream fixed.
 As shown in Figure~\ref{fig:ablation2}, adding a moderate number of ViT blocks noticeably improves performance, but further increasing $M$ yields diminishing gains.
 This suggests that the predictive ability required to assist a fixed generative backbone can be achieved with minimal overhead, and that even a lightweight deterministic auxiliary module can provide meaningful improvements.

 \paragraph{Effect of design beyond parameter scaling.}